yousafe007/blockchain-developer-bootcamp-final-project/README.md

 ## Deploying the smart contract
+Note: Node version 16.13.0 LTS was used while testing and building this project.

 In a new terminal window, navigate to the project root and install the projects dependencies along with truffle, web3 and ganache-cli.